khulnasoft-lab/design.khulnasoft.com/contents/components/path.md

 ### When not to use

-- As an indicator of a user’s progress within a process, for example, in a checkout flow.
+- To indicate a user’s progress within a process, for example, in a checkout flow, use a [progress bar](/components/progress-bar).

 ### Variants